Posted on Sep 7, 2018 in Editorial.

-I travelled by train and when I arrived at the LifeBook offices, I was warmly greeted by everyone.
+I traveled by train and when I arrived at their offices, I was warmly greeted by everyone.
 I was quite overwhelmed as I realised that my whole life story had passed through this place.

 My filming was to take place in the garden – the cameras and other equipment were set up and ready to roll.
 I was asked to sit in a chair, while Mike, the film director, kept repeating to me my ‘lines’ ‒ which was actually only one line.
 I was told to look straight at the lens of the camera in front of me and not say anything more when I had finished my line.

 My moment of fame arrived, although we had to have eight or nine takes because of noise, mainly coming from aircraft flying overhead.
 Each time the clapperboard, as I call it, came into play; then it was ‘action, take one (or whatever number) and roll’.
 I will be very interested to see how I came across – everyone said I did OK.

 I then moved to a table, where the cameras were set up once more.
 I was fitted with a microphone for the next bit of filming, my interview by Roy.
 By this time, I was feeling more relaxed.
 Roy posed a few questions and I was in my element talking about my experiences with LifeBook, even though I now can’t remember what I said.

 There was one point made by Roy, when he said, “Alan, you hold two records with us.
 You were the first author to ask us out for lunch and, second, your new great-grandson is the youngest recipient of a LifeBook autobiography!”
 I had taken a couple of photographs of Alex (my grandson) and Emma carrying Henry between them, while holding my book I Did it My Way, which I presented to him on 17th June 2018, two days after he was born on 15th June 2018.